+VOCED 415CE Effective Business

+Terminology 18 hours

-VOCED 415 - Effective Business Terminology (18 hours) VOCED 418 - Effective Business Correspondence (18)
+VOCED 418CE Effective Business

+Correspondence 18 hours

-Communicating in Business Certificate of Completion (CN)
+Communicating in Business (CN)

 This course will cover the styles and techniques that will be encountered in business interview scenarios.
 Students will learn goals of the interviewer and skills for handling questions.